 The site itself is not considered to be a scenic resource or unique scenic vista.
 No construction is proposed at this time.
-The project site is currently unimproved.
-If approved each parcel could be improved with one single-family dwelling, one accessory dwelling unit, and one junior accessory dwelling unit in accordance with the zoning ordinance.
+The project site is currently improved with a single-family dwelling, barn, shed, domestic well, and irrigated pasture, irrigated with water from a private well.
+The proposed remainder parcel will contain all existing structures.
+However, if approved, zoning regulations would allow one single-family dwelling, one accessory dwelling unit (ADU), and one junior accessory dwelling unit (JADU) on each newly created parcel, as permitted by the County's A-2 zoning district.

 Consistent with the findings of the GPU EIR, the potential impacts associated with aesthetics are considered to be less than significant.
-If approved, both parcels will maintain consistency with the density and intensity allowed with the "Low Density Residential" designation of the General Plan as well as the uses permitted in the Rural Residential (R-A) zoning district.
+If approved, both parcels will maintain consistency with the density and intensity allowed with the "Agricultural" designation of the General Plan as well as the uses permitted in the A-2 (General Agricultural) zoning district.
 Accordingly, the potential impacts to aesthetics are considered to be consistent with those considered in the GPU EIR.